 At school confidentiality turns out to be an important feature of effective communication.
 “Confidentiality” is a long word based on a simple idea: keeping secrets.

-In formal speech “to make a confidence” means to tell someone a secret you expect him or her to keep.
+In formal speech “to make a confidence” means to tell someone a secret you expect them to keep.
 But we all know that telling secrets is risky business.
 Can you really count on someone to keep your secret?
 It’s a judgment call, always.
 Have you always been able to keep a secret?

-Well, when you were employed as a paraprofessional, your colleagues judged you as being able to keep secrets relevant to the students you work with!
+Well, when you are employed as a paraprofessional, your colleagues judge you as being able to keep secrets relevant to the students you work with!
 That’s right: you must keep these secrets.
 Why?
 It’s the right thing to do, and it’s also the law.

 The law applies to school records, but the principle of confidentiality goes further.
 It’s a question of what’s right.
 Talking about students or their families—talking casually about them with anyone—is always inappropriate.
-Students with disabilities or other learning difficulties face significant challenges, and information about those challenges and the conditions associated with them are private matters.
+Students with disabilities face difficult challenges, and information about those challenges and the conditions associated with them are private matters.
 You must keep them private!

 There’s one important exception to be clear about.
 You must report information that suggests the student is in danger.
 The reason is that safeguarding the student’s personal health and security is more important than safeguarding the student’s privacy.
 This exception is a matter of law, but check with your school and district to learn exactly what the local procedures for reporting dangers are.